-Depending on your purpose, you’ll want to use one of the four main types of writing styles.
+Depending on your purpose, you’ll want to use one of the four main types of writing styles: descriptive, expository, narrative, and persuasive.
 Each style has its own purpose, and you may find some styles are more natural for you than others.
-These examples and tips will help you become a pro at all four.
+These writing style examples and tips will help you become a pro at all four.

 4 Fundamental Types of Writing Styles (With Examples)